swiss-ai/posttraining-data/02-standardisation/README.md

 - Processes 5,000 examples of multi-turn function calling conversations
 - Tools already in OpenAI-compatible format (no parameter conversion needed)

+### OLMO Prompts-Only Converter (New Format)
+`convert_olmo_prompts_only_newformat.py` - Extracts prompts from OLMO-2-0325-32b-preference-mix dataset:
+- Extracts only the user prompts from preference data (discards chosen/rejected responses)
+- Outputs in new chat format with empty conversation branches (prompts only)
+- Selectively preserves metadata (keeps `id` and `source`, excludes model names)
+- Generates 377,807 prompt-only examples for prompt diversity
+- Useful for prompt augmentation and diversity in training mixtures

 ## Usage

 ### Conversion Commands